saleh1204/rv32im/README.md

 What are the included peripherals?
 -------------
-Three peripherals are connected to the processor through Memory Mapped Input/Output (MMIO).
+Four peripherals are connected to the processor through Memory Mapped Input/Output (MMIO).
 Firstly, GPIO peripheral which controls the onboard 9 Green LEDs, 18 Red LEDs, 18 switches, and 8 7-Segment Displays.
 Secondly, the VGA peripheral which generate a video signal through the onboard VGA connector.
 Thirdly, LCD module which controls the LCD Display attached to the FPGA.
+Lastly, RS232 (UART) is connected to the processor as MMIO that allows communication with other devices.
 The Base address for the GPIO module is 0x8000_0000, while the base address space for the VGA is 0x4000_0000.
-The base address for the LCD module is 0x5000_0000.
-The VGA module is still under development.
+The base address for the LCD module is 0x5000_0000, and the base address for the RS232 module is 0x6000_0000.

 What HDL was used to develop this project?
 -------------